kbdharun/Java-Programs/README.md

 ## Additional Programs

-- Additional solved programs are available in the Programs directory.
+- Additional solved programs are available in the Programs and Lab directories.